 In the post Black and White #NoEstimates stance considered harmful, I mentioned many taking part in the discussion from both sides agree the debate around #NoEstimates is often unproductive.
-We looked into what kind of interactions are feeding the fire in the post and saw an example of a message created to provoke, claiming estimates never work.
+In the post, we looked into what kind of interactions feed the fire and saw an example of a message created to provoke, claiming estimates never work.

 In this post, we will see two cases where the same proponent says estimates do work, showing the repeated false claims to the contrary are intentional.
 In addition, we will discuss the logical fallacy these statements are based on and with one example showing how they are false.